home-assistant/home-assistant.io/source/_components/notify.telegram.markdown

 {% configuration %}
 url:
+  description: A remote path to an image.
+  required: true
+  type: string
+file:
-  description: For local or remote path to an image (file).
+  description: A local path to an image.
   required: true
   type: string
 caption: